-Located in the infield directly behind the Super Suites, the Conference Center can accommodate groups of 10-300 people.
+Located in the infield on the first base side, directly behind the Super Suites, the Conference Center can accommodate groups of 10-300 people.
 The rooms are available for pregame business meetings as well as non-game meetings and events.
 On game days, head across the hall after your meeting to one of the Super Suites (see Super Suites) to watch the ballgame!
 For more information, call (303) ROCKIES (762-5437) or visit ROCKIES.com/suites.

 Designated Driver Program

 The Colorado Rockies and Aramark want you to enjoy the ballgame and have a safe trip home.
 We encourage you to use our Designated Driver Program.
 Prior to the fourth inning of the ballgame, Guests who are able to produce a valid driver's license and are at least 21 years of age are eligible to become "Designated Drivers" for the evening.
 In return for signing a pledge not to drink alcoholic beverages during the game and for accepting responsibility for driving other members of their group home, Designated Drivers will receive a free non-alcoholic beverage during the game.
 Aramark's Designated Driver booths are located at Sections 127 and 144.